Quantitative inverse problem in visco-acoustic media under attenuation model uncertainty: Numerical experiments in two dimensions

 While each attenuation model gives a quite different data-set, as highlighted in \cref{fig:data}, we see that all of the configurations provide the appropriate layers in the sample, and have similar accuracy.
 The main tissue features are reconstructed with the appropriate values and the skin of the sample is correctly obtained.
 Namely, using an attenuation model for the reconstruction that is different from the one of the original medium \emph{does not} alter the accuracy of the features reconstructed, demonstrating the robustness of the iterative minimization procedure for this two-dimensional test-case.
 In addition, we see that while the density $\rho$ and attenuation $Q$ are not inverted and remain to their initial values, the reconstructed profiles of wave speed $c_0$ is accurate.

 In all of the cases, the ellipse-shaped included defect is found at the right position and with its precise shape.
 We note that the speed in the skin layer in slightly less than expected, while the one in the contrasting object is slightly higher than expected.
 The robustness of the reconstruction algorithm with respect to changes in attenuation models could be explained by two reasons: \begin{enumerate} \item Data of relatively limited frequency bandwidth are sufficient for the reconstruction (from \num{200} to \num{600} \si{\kilo\Hz}) and the difference between attenuation models is less significant is such a narrow band, see \cref{fig:plot:comparison-attenuation}. \item The reconstruction with FWI is known to be more sensitive to phase shifts rather than amplitude, hence robust with respect to incorrect attenuation which mostly affects the signal amplitude.
-Indeed, the dispersion resulting from the change of attenuation models remains small compared to the one that comes from changes in the bulk modulus $\kappa_0$. \end{enumerate} In the following experiments, for the sake of clarity, we only consider one of the cases, with the data-set generated with the Kolsky--Futterman model, while FWI is conducted using the Kelvin--Voigt model.
+Indeed, the dispersion resulting from the change of attenuation models remains small compared to the one that comes from changes in the bulk modulus $\kappa_0$. \end{enumerate} In addition, we are in a case of tissues which have weak attenuation properties, which may also justifies the lack of sensitivity to change in attenuation model, even though the wave fields of \cref{fig:data} show strong differences.
+In the following experiments, for the sake of clarity, we only consider one of the cases, with the data-set generated with the Kolsky--Futterman model, while FWI is conducted using the Kelvin--Voigt model.

 \begin{remark}[Post-processing visualization] The visualization of the reconstruction may suffer from the coarse discretized mesh (about \num{10000} cells) employed for the numerical discretization, which is chosen to reduce the numerical cost.
 To enhance the visualization, we use the function \texttt{imgaussfilt} of MATLAB, which corresponds to a Gaussian smoothing filter, that we illustrate in \cref{fig:fwi2d:visualization}.
 This procedure is done a posteriori, independently of the reconstruction algorithm, and is therefore costless.
 One could instead rely on an extra regularization term in the optimization, such that Tikhonov or Total Variation regularization, but it needs an additional threshold in the formulation of the minimization problem, which can be difficult to select, e.g., \cite{Faucher2020EV}.
 This post-processing is only performed to enhance the visual aspect of the reconstructions by smoothing some numerical artifacts. \end{remark}